1999AZZAR/live-chat-widget/API.md

     }
     ```
     - `message` (string, required): The current message from the user.
     - `history` (array, optional): An array of previous messages in the conversation, alternating between "user" and "assistant" roles.
+The history is trimmed to the last 10 messages (5 exchanges) to manage context length.
+- **Behavior:**
+    - **Wikipedia Integration:** If the `message` contains patterns suggesting a factual query (e.g., "what is", "who is"), the system may query Wikipedia and inject relevant information into the AI's context.
+    - **Rate Limiting:** This endpoint is subject to rate limiting.
+See the [Rate Limiting](#rate-limiting) section for details.
 - **Response (Success - 200 OK):**
     - `Content-Type: application/json`
     ```json